stormasm/nunotes/README.md

 * nakst
 yeah, I'm trying to make a REPL for my scripting language but give it some shell-like capabilities I find a little difficult to strike the right balance between the two

+### How to get input from the user ?
+See the input command.